Secure CheckoutPersonal information is secured with SSL technology.

 - Examines detailed information on the use of herbals agents in cancer, HIV and other ailments, including diabetes, malaria and neurological disorders

-1. Herbal Medicine: Current progress and future prospects
+1. Herbal Medicine: Current trends and future prospects

-2. Diversity of bio-active compounds and their functions
+2. Diversity of bio-active compounds and their therapeutic potential

 3. Ethnomedicinal wisdom: An approach for antiviral drug development

-4. Plant derived prebiotic and its potential application
+4. Plant derived prebiotics and its health benefits

-Section 2: Biological activity and discovery of new compounds
+Section 2a: Biological activity and discovery of new compounds from herbs, medicinal plants and herbal medicine

 5. Moroccan medicinal plants as anti-infective and antioxidant agents

-6. Ganoderma lucidium: bioactive molecules, pharmacology and future research trends as a cancer chemotherapeutic agent
+7.Bioactive molecules, pharmacology and future research trends of Ganoderma lucidium as a cancer chemotherapeutic agent

-8. Indian berry and its active compounds: therapeutic potential in cancer prevention
+8. Indian berries and its active compounds: therapeutic potential in cancer prevention

-9. Prospects of essential oils in controlling biofilm infections
+9. Prospects of essential oils in controlling pathogenic biofilm

 10. Anticancer phytocompounds: Experimental and clinical updates

-11. Role of Plant compounds in managing HIV infection
+11. Plant derived molecules in managing HIV infection

-Section 3: Mechanism of action and pharmacology of plant derived products/medicine
+Section 2b: Mechanism of action plant derived products/medicine

-12. Strategy to target bacterial quorum sensing and virulence by phytocompounds
+12. Current Strategy to target bacterial quorum sensing and virulence by phytocompounds

-18. Herb and modern drug interactions: Efficacy toxicity and safety aspects
+18. Herb and modern drug interactions: Efficacy, quality and safety aspects

 Section 4: New dimensions in phytotherapy research and applications

-20. High Throughput Virtual Screening (HTVS) of natural compounds and exploration of their Biomolecular mechanisms: An in-silico approach.
+19. High Throughput Virtual Screening (HTVS) of natural compounds & exploration of their Bio-molecular mechanisms: An in silico approach

 - No. of pages: